Configuring the Carbon Node

 Logging high-speed data

-The 10-Hz data used to compute fluxes can be recorded on the SD card as .csv text files.
+The 10-Hz raw data from the LI-720 can be recorded on the SD card as .csv text files.
 Note that raw data will fill the SD card quickly and should only be used under special circumstances.
 You will not be able to compute the same results with the raw data without additional data preparation and processing.

 Caution: Only do this if you have a purpose for the raw data.
 There is no need to recompute under normal circumstances.
 10 Hz data will not be recorded if the SD card is not mounted.
 Logging will stop when the card is out of storage space.